-TransGrid is working with the NSW Government to plan new transmission infrastructure for the development of Australia's first coordinated Renewable Energy Zone (REZ) in the state's Central-West Orana region.
+TransGrid is working with the NSW Government to plan new transmission infrastructure for Australia's first coordinated Renewable Energy Zone (REZ) in the state's Central-West Orana region.

 Investment in the new infrastructure will allow renewable energy providers from the region to connect to the grid and enable more affordable, reliable and clean energy for New South Wales customers.

-This project will receive funding from the Australian Renewable Energy Agency (ARENA) as part of ARENA's Advancing Renewables Program.
+TransGrid’s existing substation at Wollar will also be upgraded as part of the Central-West Orana REZ Transmission (Transmission project).
+The project has received funding from the Australian Renewable Energy Agency (ARENA) as part of ARENA's Advancing Renewables Program.

 The transmission project is in its early investigation stages.
 A route for the transmission lines has not yet been decided.

 The project study corridor – a broad area of investigation where the transmission lines and infrastructure could be located – runs north-west from the existing 500kV network near Merriwa, passing south of Dunedoo before connecting to the existing network east of Wellington.
 It also includes an option to extend south to near Lake Burrendong.
 The study corridor is generally between 3-6 kilometres wide and approximately 180 kilometres in length.

 The identification of the study corridor is one of the early steps in the process of developing the Transmission project.
 Further refinement of the corridor will take place throughout 2021-2022.

 View the study corridor and submit feedback using this interactive map.

 We are currently meeting and working with landowners and local communities to discuss constraints and opportunities within the study corridor, including carrying out environmental surveys to help with informing route identification.

 From September 2021, ecology surveys are planned to start on public and private land located within the study corridor, COVID-19 restrictions permitting.
 This information will help identify existing animal and plant species and their habitats within the study corridor.